williamtroup/Syntax.js/README_NUGET.md

 ```

 To see a list of all the available options you can use for "data-syntax-options", click [here](https://github.com/williamtroup/Syntax.js/blob/main/docs/OPTIONS.md).

+To see a list of all the available custom triggers you can use for "data-syntax-options", click [here](https://github.com/williamtroup/Syntax.js/blob/main/docs/CUSTOM_TRIGGERS.md).

 ### 4. Finishing Up: